kiastorm/guitar-chord-diagram-web-component/README.md

 # Guitar Chord Diagram Web Component

-This project is currently in pre-alpha.
-Use at your own discretion.

-Guitar Chord Diagram (GCD) is a web component for rendering interactive guitar chord diagrams.
+A web component for rendering interactive guitar chord diagrams.

 ## Features

-(Some of these features are not implemented yet, but are planned)

 - Render guitar chord diagrams in the browser as SVG
 - Can be interactive or static.